Importance of Leadership

 10. Representation of workers: the leader is a representative of his group.
 He takes initiative in all matters of interest to the group and attempts to fulfill the psychological needs of the subordinates.

-11. Achieving coordination: a leader integrates the goals of the individuals with the organisational goals and creates a commonality o interests.
+11. Achieving coordination: a leader integrates the goals of the individuals with the organizational goals and creates a commonality o interests.
 He keeps himself informed about the working of the group and shares information with group for the coordination of its efforts.

 12. Providing guidance: a leader guides the subordinates towards the achievement of organisational objectives.
 He is available for advice whenever a subordinate faces any problem.